pwin/Hackdays/RedSlopes/Red_Slope_2.md

 ```
 So one easy experiment to start with is to change these values and refresh your browser to see how the view changes.
 Use [this site](http://www.informationfreeway.org/) to find latitude and longitude data (bottom left).

+The initialisation of the map up to this point has been triggered by the onload event capture that is in the body tag:  ` <body onload="init()">` .
+Delete ` onload="init()"` at this point because we will capture the `document ready` event in a function to trigger the loading of data into our application.

 Next to import some data.   [http://labs.data.scotland.gov.uk/gcc/index.php](http://labs.data.scotland.gov.uk/gcc/index.php) has some data on road accidents collected as the STATS19 dataset and taken from the [Glasgow Future Cities data repository](http://data.glasgow.gov.uk) from which you can find more information.
 The data includes Long and Lat data.
 These csv files are hosted on a CORS-enabled web server and so are accessible using native XMLHttpRequest or XDomainRequest calls.
 See the [testCORS.html](https://github.com/pwin/Hackdays/blob/master/RedSlopes/testCORS.html) file for illustrations.